MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/onboard-windows-multi-session-device.md

 ### Known issues and limitations

-Only Microsoft Edge is supported for web filtering in windows 10 multisession.
+Only Microsoft Edge is supported for web filtering in Windows 10 multi-session.

 #### Related Links